Here are some examples of dissertations, on topics of a student’s choice, broadly within the remit of myth, cosmology and the sacred.

-She Who of the Gods and Mortals Knows Most - Simão Cortês
+She of Who the Gods and Mortals Knows the Most by Simao Cortes

-Re-visioning the myths for soul-making - In the context of James Hillman and archetypal psychology - Sawako Gomi
+Re-visioning the Myths for Soul-Making in the context of James Hillman and archetypal psychology by Sawako Gomi

 Once upon a time, I dreamt I was a butterfly, fluttering hither and thither, to all

 intents and purposes a butterfly.
 I was conscious only of my happiness as a

 butterfly, unaware that I was myself.
 Soon I awaked, and there I was, veritably

 myself again.
 Now I do not know whether I was then a man dreaming I was a

 butterfly, or whether I am now a butterfly, dreaming I am a man.
 (Wu, 1990, p.

 This is a famous story from Chuang Tzu.
 He points out, before this part, that when we are in a dream, we don’t realize that we are dreaming.
 He says only when we wake from a dream, do we know that we are in a dream.
 Likewise, if we are in myth, is it possible for us to realize that we are in myth?
 Do we know whose myth that we are in?
 Do we live our lives, or do the Gods and Goddesses live through our lives?